OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Hook System
 ===========

 Hooks in OpenNebula are programs (usually scripts) whose execution is triggered by a change in state in Virtual Machines or Hosts.
 The hooks can be executed either locally or remotely to the node where the VM or Host is running.
-To configure the Hook System the following need to be set in the OpenNebula configuration file:
+To configure the Hook System the following needs to be set in the OpenNebula configuration file:

 -  ``EXECUTABLE``: path of the hook driver executable as an absolute path or relative to ``/usr/lib/one/mads/``
 -  ``ARGUMENTS``: for the driver executable as an absolute path or relative to ``/etc/one/``